Collaborative Parameter Learning: Mitigating Forgetting via Parameter-Level Gradient Analysis: Model Inference Results

 \section{Model Inference Results}

-To identify Mastered Set $\mathcal{M}$ and Injection Set $\mathcal{I}$, LLMs were asked to answer the questions in the datasets.
-Correctly answered questions were assigned to Mastered Set $\mathcal{M}$, while incorrectly answered questions were assigned to Injection Set $\mathcal{I}$.
+To identify Mastered Set $\mathcal{M}$ and Injection Set $\mathcal{I}$, LLMs are asked to answer the questions in the datasets.
+Correctly answered questions are assigned to Mastered Set $\mathcal{M}$, while incorrectly answered questions are assigned to Injection Set $\mathcal{I}$.
 The distribution of different sets are described in Table.~\ref{tab:dataset_distribution}.